 - Remote user tests to insure the best user experience before even developing the final app.

-- Visualization of changes and keep track of the design evolution all along the production process.
+- Visualization of changes and tracking of the design evolution all along the production process.

 - Match business rules with user experience.